 4) Do not allow baseline levels of anxiety to return to original levels

-Every time a situation is avoided, an opportunity to build new connections in the brain and to create a new learning experience is missed so that individuals are left walking around with a high level of general anxiety and anticipatory anxiety in fear of future anxiety provoking situations.
+Every time a situation is avoided, an opportunity to build new connections in the brain and to create a new learning experience is missed, and instead, avoidance and escape behaviors confirm to the mind that you are helpless and the situation is in fact dangerous, or why would you have reacted in such a way?
+Over time, because of the relief they provide, escape and avoidance become persistent habitual responses and the anxiety worsens so that you're left walking around with a high level of general anxiety and anticipatory anxiety.

 Physical Symptoms of Anxiety

 Imagine that you are walking through a jungle, and suddenly, a tiger pounces in front of you.
 Luckily, your body is equipped with an instinctual, safety mechanism that rapidly prepares itself for action in the face of danger.
 Your body has already set off its protective emergency response system before you were even fully aware of the danger in front of you.
 This is the "fight or flight" response which evolved as a way to either fight the source of danger or take flight away from the source of danger.
-When the fight or flight response is engaged, the primitive and reactive parts of our brain immediately send messages to the rest of our body to create powerful emotions and physical reactions that are difficult to ignore, thus, ensuring our safety.
-It is important to remember that the purpose of this anxiety response is to protect us from danger, and anxiety is necessary to keep us safe and aware of the challenges ahead.
+When the fight or flight response is engaged, the primitive and reactive parts of our brains automatically send messages to the rest of our body to create a powerful cascade of emotions and physical reactions that are difficult to ignore, thus, ensuring our safety.
+It is important to remember that the purpose of this anxiety response is to protect us from danger, that anxiety is necessary to keep us safe and aware of the challenges ahead, and that the anxiety response is automatic and immediate.

-The flight or fight response is initiated by the part of our brain called the amygdala (more on that later).
-The amygdala responds immediately by sending an alarm to the rest of our body which leads to the activation of our sympathetic nervous system.
+The flight or fight response is initiated by the part of our brains called the amygdala (more on that later).
+When the brain perceives danger, the amygdala responds automatically by sending an alarm to the rest of our body which leads to the immediate activation of our sympathetic nervous system.
 The sympathetic nervous system is part of the autonomic nervous system, which controls functions in our body that our essentially automatic and outside of conscious awareness such as heart rate, respiration, and digestion.

 The autonomic nervous system is made up of the sympathetic nervous system and the parasympathetic nervous system.
 The sympathetic nervous system rapidly activates our stress response while the parasympathetic nervous system gradually restores calm to the body.
 When activated, the sympathetic nervous system sends a signal to the adrenal glands to dump epinephrine (adrenaline) into the bloodstream which then immediately leads to a variety of physiological changes that are meant to protect us from immediate life-threatening danger: